EBISPOT/BioSolr/README.md

 Then, we tried `lung disease` and only got 3 results.
 Again, we should be able to verify this.
 But now let's check the box to use ontology expansion:
 - [x] Include parent labels
 Now if we rerun the search, we should see 53 results, across a whole variety of lung disease.
-Our top hit, for example, should look like this:
+One of our hits, for example, should look like this:

 > 1.    **Variants in FAM13A are associated with chronic obstructive pulmonary disease.**
 >       Cho MH - Nat Genet.